Borrower carefully reviewing predatory loan terms in a contract with a magnifying glass

 What Does APR Actually Hide in Predatory Loan Contracts?

 APR is a useful metric, but it is deliberately incomplete as a cost indicator for short-term, fee-heavy loans.
-The Truth in Lending Act (TILA), administered by the Federal Reserve, requires APR disclosure — but it does not require lenders to show the total dollar cost over a realistic repayment timeline.
+The Truth in Lending Act (TILA), administered by the Federal Reserve, requires APR disclosure but does not require lenders to show the total dollar cost over a realistic repayment timeline.
+That gap is where predatory pricing lives.

 A two-week payday loan with a $15-per-$100 fee carries an APR of 391% according to CFPB payday loan data.
 But if that loan rolls over four times — which happens to 80% of payday borrowers — the effective cost multiplies beyond what the original APR communicates.
 Lenders exploit the gap between disclosed APR and real-world repayment behavior.